-VCE English can be one of the most daunting and difficult subjects to study.
+VCE English (or any one of the 4 Englishes) can be one of the most daunting and difficult subjects to study.
 On top of that, as students of the VCE, we are plagued daily by distractions that seemingly inhibit our ability to maximize the time to fulfil our best potential.
 Feeling anxious about what seems to be such little time before the exam in October, we face mind blanks and find ourselves in a constant battle against feelings of doubt and anxiety.

 However, these feelings only trick us into thinking that we are not good enough to achieve and consequently diminish our much needed motivation.
 Thoughts about having to write three 1000-word essays in three hours by October translate into doubt about our skills, generating to thoughts saying “I don’t know what to do!” when attempting to start, or whilst writing an essay.
 Amidst this, our mind is inundated with thoughts about competition: “what are other students in the state studying?”
 “How do other students tackle the tasks so easily whilst I’m here still figuring out how to start?”
 However, the more we align ourselves with such anxious thoughts, the more we convince ourselves that “I can’t do it”, and we unknowingly retreat to procrastination.
 Despite this, time mercilessly continues to move forward and October will eventually and inevitably arrive!